Transition Metals (CVE:XTM) Stock Price Up 25% – Here’s Why

 Transition Metals Corp.
-(CVE:XTM – Get Free Report) shares rose 25% during trading on Tuesday .
-The stock traded as high as C$0.05 and last traded at C$0.05.
-Approximately 424,041 shares changed hands during mid-day trading, an increase of 380% from the average daily volume of 88,430 shares.
+(CVE:XTM – Get Free Report)’s share price rose 25% during trading on Tuesday .
+The company traded as high as C$0.05 and last traded at C$0.05.
+Approximately 424,041 shares traded hands during mid-day trading, an increase of 380% from the average daily volume of 88,430 shares.
 The stock had previously closed at C$0.04.

 About Transition Metals